wilhelm-murdoch/wilhelm.codes/content/blog/printing-ordinal-numbers-in-hugo/index.md

 Hugo ships with a [default set](https://gohugo.io/content-management/shortcodes/#embedded-shortcodes) of shortcodes covering a variety of additional kinds of embeddings.

 Unfortunately, for my purposes, I'm not planning on using dynamic numeric ordinals in my markdown files.
 I need this to work with templates and for that, we use...

-{{< callout notice "... that while you cannot use partials directly in your markdown files, a shortcode _could_ reference a partial indirectly." >}}
 ## Partials
+{{< callout notice "... that while you cannot use partials directly within your markdown files, you _can_ reference them _indirectly_ by embedding them within a shortcode ." >}}

 Unlike shortcodes, [partials]() are small re-usable HTML components that are typically used to keep code duplication down.
 They are effectively context-aware templates that can accept arbitrary data which can be used in generating desired output.

 [Here](https://github.com/wilhelm-murdoch/wilhelm.codes/blob/main/layouts/partials/views/small.html) is a small example of how I use partials for this blog.
 It's a small data card component you might find scattered throughout the site.
 Partials let you quickly change a UI component in one place while having it propagate everywhere else.